Ofgem energy price cap explained

 The government’s price cap on standard variable rate tariffs, known as the Default Tariff Price Cap, came into effect on January 1, 2019 and was set at a rate of £1,137 a year for a typical dual fuel customer paying by Direct Debit.
 This meant suppliers had to cut the price of their default tariffs, including standard variable tariffs, to the level of or below the cap.

-The latest price cap reviews saw the Prepayment Meter Cap rise by £106 to £1,242 per year, while the Default Tariff Cap increased by £117 to £1,254 per year for a dual fuel customer with typical usage.
+The latest price cap reviews have seen Ofgem increase the Prepayment Meter Cap by 79% to £3,608 per year, and the Direct Debit Cap increasing by 80% to £3,549 per year for the average household.

 The idea of a price cap on energy rates had been floating around for a number of years before it was finally implemented, here is a timeline of the government energy price cap: